Using Fetch 5.7.x for Mac

 - Highlight the file(s) or folder(s) you wish to upload, then click Put.

-Getting files: downloading files from a remote host to your Macintosh
+Getting files: Downloading files from a remote host to your Mac

 Consulting Fetch's help files